flutter/website/faq.md

 Not at this time.
 Because Flutter apps are pre-compiled for iOS, and binary size is always a concern with mobile apps, we disabled dart:mirrors.
-We are curious what you might need reflection/mirrors for, please email us at [flutter-dev@googlegroups.com](mailto:flutter-dev@googlegroups.com).
+We are curious what you might need reflection/mirrors for – please let us know at [flutter-dev@googlegroups.com](mailto:flutter-dev@googlegroups.com).

 ## How do I do internationalization (i18n), localization (l10n), and accessibility (a11y) in Flutter?